… or scarred case FTW!

 Final tests with external SD2IEC

-Time to play “Shadow of the beast” loaded straight from Easyflash3 cart 🙂
+Time to play “Shadow of the beast” loaded straight from the Easyflash3 cart 🙂

 If you want to get retro gear or hardware modules, please visit our shop -> https://retrohax.net/shop/